-Employees who work in the Contact Centres shall work according to the following conditions.
+Employees who work in Customer Contact Centres shall work according to the following conditions.

-14.6.1 Hours of work
+15.5.1 Hours of work

 The standard rostered hours for Contact Centre employees are the standard 7 hour 15 minute day/36.25-hour week (i.e. no rostered flex day off per fortnight).
-Staff may elect to work 8 hours and 5 minutes per day, with a rostered flex day off each fortnight.
+Employees may elect to work 8 hours and 5 minutes per day, with a rostered flex day off each fortnight.
 During certain periods this may not be possible (e.g. over the Christmas/New Year period) where, due to the number of public holidays occurring, there are insufficient days to allow the accrual of enough flex-time for a rostered day off.

-14.6.2 Day work operational hours (Monday-Friday)
+15.5.2 Day work operational hours (Monday-Friday)